IdentityServer/Documentation/docs/overview/terminology.md

 There is e.g. a scope called `profile` that includes first name, last name, preferred username, gender, profile picture and more.
 You can read about the standard scopes [here](http://openid.net/specs/openid-connect-core-1_0.html#ScopeClaims) and you can create your own scopes in IdentityServer to model your own requirements.

 ### Resource scopes
+Resource scopes in turn identify resources (aka web APIs) - you could have e.g. a scope name `calendar` that represents your calendar API.

 ## Authentication/Token Request
+Clients request token at the OP.
+Depending on the scopes requested, the OP will return an identity token, an access token or both.

 ## Identity Token
+An identity token can be validated by the client.

+It contains information about the user and details on how the user authenticated at the OP.
+An identity token represents a valid authentication event.

 ## Access Token
+An access token can be validated by a resource.

+Clients request access tokens and forward them to an API.
+Access tokens contain information about the client and the use (if present).
+APIs use that information to authorize access to their data.